Modern Weight ScienceAbout

 GLP-1 stands for glucagon-like peptide-1 — a hormone your gut produces naturally after every meal.
 Understanding what it does, and how medications mimic it, explains almost everything about why these drugs work.

 GLP-1 stands for glucagon-like peptide-1 — a hormone your intestines release naturally every time you eat.
-It was discovered in the 1980s, and for decades it was studied mainly as a diabetes treatment.
-Over time, researchers realized it had a much broader role in appetite regulation, and the pharmaceutical applications that followed have become some of the most talked-about medications in a generation.
+It was discovered in the 1980s when researchers identified a peptide in the small intestine that powerfully stimulated insulin secretion.
+For decades it was studied narrowly as a diabetes target.
+Over time, researchers realized it had a much broader role in appetite, weight regulation, and cardiovascular health — and the pharmaceutical applications that followed have become some of the most consequential medications in a generation.

 The hormone your gut already makes